 As student demographics and department goals may shift through time, it is important to compare achievement through time along with changes.
-Figure 3 depicts a comparison of success rate based on time spent in the Writing Center beginning fall 2014 through spring 2019.
+Figure 3 depicts a comparison of success rate based on time spent in the Writing Center beginning fall 2014 through the present.
 Demographics of students vary by semester so it may be more reasonable to compare like semesters (Fall vs. Fall, Spring vs. Spring).
 In all cases success rate increases with increased time spent in the Writing Center with the exception of spring 2017 and fall 2018, in which success rate appears to plateau.
-In 11 terms included in the study, those spending ≥ 120 minutes in the Writing Center exhibit the highest success rates in 9 of 11; the remaining 2/11 are those spending 1-119 minutes.
-In all cases, those not visiting the Writing Center exhibit the lowest achievement and are never closer than 6% points below those spending 0 min to 1-119 min.
+In 15 terms included in the study, those spending $\geq$ 120 minutes in the Writing Center exhibit the highest success rates in 13 of 15; the remaining 2/15 are those spending 1-119 minutes.

 Figure 3.
-Success rates in ENC 1101 or ENC 1102 based on time spent in the Writing Center for fall 2014 through fall 2019.
-Purple denotes 0 minutes spent in the center, beige denotes 1-119 minutes spent, and green denotes 120 or more minutes spent.
+Success rates in ENC 1101 or ENC 1102 based on time spent in the Writing Center for fall 2014 through the present.
+Light aqua denotes 0 minutes spent in the center, dark aqua denotes 1-119 minutes spent, and purple denotes 120 or more minutes spent.

 The results of the analysis shown in Figure 3 above highlight the improvement in success rate with time spent in the center.
 To further investigate the details of this matter, success rate by time spent is broken down further in Figure 4 below.
-The data exhibits an immediate jump in success rate from 0 minutes spent at the center to under one hour spent (77% up to 89%).
-Success rates remain in the mid-to-upper 80% range or higher.
+The data exhibits a steady increase in success rate with time spent with sharp drops as a result of limited sample size at higher time frames.